HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-resource-objects.md

 | [CBV](#cbv-constant-buffer) | b | Constant Buffer View | Read-only view into constant buffer data |
 | [Sampler](#sampler-objects) | s | Sampler | SamplerState or SamplerCmpState descriptor |

-For each Resource Class, there are a number of specific object types, some of which can be grouped into some high level categories:
+For each class, there are a number of specific object types, some of which can be grouped into some high level categories:

 ## SRV Objects